Agent Security

 Claude Code autonomously discovered adversarial attacks with 100% success rate against Meta's SecAlign-70B, beating all 33 published methods in 96...

-Trivy got compromised.
-Then LiteLLM.
-Then 47,000 installs in 46 minutes.
+Trivy got compromised via tag hijacking, then LiteLLM on PyPI, then 47,000 installs in 46 minutes.
 The AI supply chain worked exactly as designed.

 AI Agent Security: The Deploy-and-Defend Trust Paradox